-Creating affordable housing in areas with good access to jobs, quality schools and mixed-income communities improves outcomes for families with low incomes, especially for children.
+Creating affordable housing in areas with access to frequent public transit, jobs, quality schools and mixedincome communities improves outcomes for people with low incomes, especially families with children.
 Additionally, creating affordable housing in communities at risk of displacement often means more affordable housing where communities of color live.
-This can help keep communities intact by helping people stay in areas where they have family, friends, and community institutions and gathering places.
+When people have affordable housing options in the areas where they have history, family, friends, community institutions and gathering places, communities are stronger, more resilient, and more likely to remain intact.

 - Connect communities to higher opportunity: Allow for higher costs of affordable housing investments in high-opportunity areas.
-Understand that communities of color may define opportunity differently.
-Engage culturally specific and historically marginalized communities to understand location preferences and supports needed to thrive in new neighborhoods.
+Understand that ideas about opportunity may vary between dominant culture and marginalized groups.
+Engage culturally specific and historically marginalized communities to understand their location preferences as well as supports needed to thrive in new neighborhoods.
 Use marketing strategies that explicitly convey that people of color are welcome to apply. - Acquire and improve: Invest in affordable housing opportunities where people of color already live by acquiring unregulated affordable housing to protect existing tenants, improve housing conditions, and ensure that programming is culturally responsive to the community. - Invest in the community: Work with transit providers and transportation network companies to ensure adequate transportation options for people who live in lower-income communities.
 Partner with community programs to support access to opportunity, economic mobility, and quality of life in conjunction with affordable housing investments.